refraley3/refraley3.github.io/gallery/landscapes/index.md

 ---

-### Rice Lake, Minnesota
+## Rice Lake, Minnesota
 {:.section-title}

+---

+### Rice Lake at Sunrise

 At sunrise, the wind stirs light ripples across Rice Lake while duck hunters call from the south shore.
-The wooden dock catches the first warm light of day, contrasting the movement of water with the quiet structure of the pier.
+The fishing pier catches the first warm light of day, contrasting the movement of water with the quiet structure of the pier.
 {:.kicker}

 <div class="grid" role="list">